jamesd/knget/README.md

 ### Options

-The only options for `knget` is a list of URLs.
+There is only one optional parameter for mapping show names so you can provide a clojure map to get the show name you desire from the show name specified by Knowledge Network ([see Examples](#Examples) for usage).
+Otherwise, only a list of URLs to examine is required.

 ## Examples